 On November 30, 2018, U.S. President Donald Trump, Prime Minister Trudeau, and outgoing Mexican President Enrique Pena Nieto signed an authorization for a new trade deal to replace NAFTA, referred to as the United States-Mexico-Canada Agreement ("USMCA").
-However, NAFTA remains the North American trade agreement currently in force until the legislative bodies of the three signatory countries ratify the USMCA.
-Amid political uncertainty in Canada, Mexico, and the United States it is unclear when the end of the NAFTA era will be.
-As the United States remains by far Canada's largest trade partner and the largest international market for the export of crude oil, natural gas and NGLs from Canada the implementation of the final version ratified version of the USMCA could have an impact on Western Canada's crude oil and natural gas industry at large, including our business.
+As of March 13, 2020, each of Canada, the United States and Mexico have ratified the USMCA and it will come into force on June 1, 2020.
+Until then, NAFTA will continue to govern trade relations among Canada, Mexico, and the United States.
+As the United States remains Canada's primary trading partner and the largest international market for the export of crude oil, natural gas and NGLs from Canada, the implementation of the USMCA could have an impact on Western Canada's crude oil and natural gas industry at large, including the Corporation's business.